Skip to main content

 About the NFL Diversity in Sports Medicine Pipeline Initiative

-Additionally, students will become familiar with return-to-play guidelines and on-field treatment considerations for NFL players.
+Additionally, students become familiar with return-to-play guidelines and on-field treatment considerations for NFL players.
 Students may also have the opportunity to attend home games and be present on the sideline for observation.
-By the end of the rotation, students will understand the basic elements of all facets of care provided to NFL players from an orthopedic, primary care sports medicine and athletic training perspective.
+By the end of the rotation, students understand the basic elements of all facets of care provided to NFL players from an orthopedic, primary care sports medicine and athletic training perspective.

-More information on the program can be found here.
+More information on the 2024 program can be found here and a complete roster of the 2024 participating students can be found here.

 Participating Medical Schools